rayhog/aviator-jekyll-template/_documentation/Nodes_Rel.md

 ---
-title: Technopedia Data Overview
+title: Data Overview
 position: 1.04
 type:
 description: >-
 content_markdown: >-
   The Technopedia database is a graph database that uses graph structures for semantic queries with nodes, relationships, and attributes to represent the data.
-  You access Technopedia data by querying nodes, attributes, relationships, or Technopedia IDs in the Technopedia graph.<br>
+  You access Technopedia data by querying nodes, attributes, or relationships in the Technopedia graph.<br>
   <br>
   The graph database stores connections between nodes as first-class citizens so it doesn’t have to compute relationships at query time, which makes it more efficient than a relational database.

-  Before you start using the Technopedia query language (TQL), it's important to understand the node and relationship infrastructure of the Technopedia database.
+  Before you start using the Technopedia query language (TQL), it's important to be familiar with the node and relationship infrastructure of the Technopedia database.

   #### About Nodes in Technopedia

   Nodes are the main entity or data category that you target when you query the Technopedia database. <br>
-  For example, you query the manufacturer node to get manufacturer data, or the software product node to get software product data, which you can think of as a data category. <br>
+  For example, you query the manufacturer node to get manufacturer data, or the software product node to get software product data, which you can think of as a data category that stores specific data. <br>
   <br>
-  Nodes can do the following things:
+  The following list describes what nodes can do:

   <br>
    * Represent and store categories of data in Technopedia.